-In RELIGION, we strive to communicate the message of Jesus Christ.
-Students are provided opportunities for study of Catholic doctrine and heritage, for prayer, and also for worship to deepen awareness of their relationship with God and others.
+In RELIGION, students are provided a comprehensive study of Catholic doctrine and heritage, prayer, and worship to deepen awareness of their relationship with God and others.
 All students are expected to attend classroom periods of religious instruction and scheduled church services.

 The LANGUAGE ARTS curriculum offers a strong systematic approach to reading through understanding and the use of sounds, providing high frequency writing words to promote the transfer of spelling success to daily writing.
 Students also are encouraged to develop effective communication skills as they participate in class discussions, the writing process, and prepared reports and speeches.

-The READING curriculum develops the basic decoding/ phonics, comprehension, references, and study skills.
-The junior high students’ program focuses on literature and writing.
+The READING curriculum develops the basic decoding/phonics, comprehension, references, and study skills.
+The middle school students focus on literature and writing.

 The MATHEMATICS curriculum emphasizes basic computational skills, abstract concepts, and problem solving.

-ART and MUSIC are integrated into the curriculum to develop and cultivate the aesthetic values of the students and their varying cultures and to instill each appreciation of the fine arts.
+ART is integrated into the curriculum to develop and cultivate the aesthetic values of the students and their varying cultures and to instill each appreciation of the fine arts.

 The PHYSICAL EDUCATION curriculum is assigned to promote and maintain the individual’s physical fitness through development and motor activities.
 The primary goal in this program is to help an individual develop a sense of fair play, leadership skills, enjoyment of movement, respect for rules and authority.

 Homework Policy: Homework consists of exercise that reinforces the classroom lessons, enrichment activities, or long-range assignments intended to encourage research responsibility and good study habits.